JavaTMP/JavaTMP/JavaTMP-Blockchain/Mastering Bitcoin/readme.md

 #### Relative Timelocks with CSV

+Just like CLTV and nLocktime, there is a script opcode for relative timelocks that leverages the nSequence value in scripts.
+That opcode is CHECKSEQUENCEVERIFY, commonly referred to as CSV for short.

+The CSV opcode when evaluated in a UTXO’s redeem script allows spending only in a transaction whose input nSequence value is greater than or equal to the CSV parameter.

 #### Median-Time-Past

+The timestamps set in block headers are set by the miners.
+There is a certain degree of latitude allowed by the consensus rules to account for differences in clock accuracy between decentralized nodes.

+Median-Time-Past is calculated by taking the timestamps of the last 11 blocks and finding the median.
 #### Timelock Defense Against Fee Sniping

 ### Scripts with Flow Control (Conditional Clauses)